 For cleaning your printer's rubber rollers (worth doing about once a year if you're a frequent user), you will want to read this article and use Rubber Roller Restorer.

-Whatever you do, do NOT read the internet and follow the advice about using Windex (ammonia version or otherwise) - or any abrasive or solvent type cleaner on your printer at all and most especially DO NOT ATTEMPT TO CLEAN YOUR PRINTER'S HEAD MANUALLY - EVER!!
+Whatever you do, do NOT read the internet and follow any advice about using Windex (ammonia version or otherwise) - or any abrasive or solvent type cleaner on your printer AT ALL - and most especially DO NOT ATTEMPT TO CLEAN YOUR PRINTER'S HEAD MANUALLY - EVER!!

 If you're experiencing almost any print quality issue, this is the first place to start and is really the most fundamental test you can do to confirm your printer is doing what it should be doing - with respect to the fundamental basics of sending out ink to meet the page.

 This one simple test can lead you quickly to the solution of a whole host of problems, such as:

 Amazingly (and a testament to the reliability of modern Epson printers like the P800 - we reasonably regularly get customers call us after years saying they're suddenly seeing white bands in prints.
 We ask if they've done a basic nozzle check - and they say 'what is a nozzle check?' (which is also a testament to the inefficacy of PDF manuals...people just don't read them - manufacturers take note!).